csites/OPCD_GSPro_tools/README.md

 # Optional Docker GPU stuff for like ollama and things.
 apt-get install -y nvidia-container-toolkit

+# Optional for Python venv environment;
+apt install git python3-pip python3-venv libstdc++-12-dev
+python3 -m venv ~/venv
+From now on use;
+source ~/venv/bin/activate before running your code, or add '#!/home/you_login_here/venv/bin/python3' for the shebang line of the python code (ie: line 1).

 # Note; version numbers may change with time.

 If that all looks good then we need to get the SAM libraries and the vit_h and vit_b checkpoint files specifically.
 Please refer to these sites on SAM;